Skip to contents

 use_names

 Whether the trace dump should use the names from trace_exprs.
+If trace_exprs is not specified, whether to use the method steps as names.
 Defaults to TRUE.

 ...